jehutymax/OpenGL-Drexel-CS637/linux/hw4/README.txt

 APPLICATION
 -------------------------------
 As per the assignment specifications, the application:
- - Displays 2D objects: sequence of squares, circle, ellipse and triangle.
+ - Displays a 3d cube that can be rotated, translated and scaled by the user.